DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Leucidal or Dermosoft – “natural” alternatives, though less reliable and pH-dependent.

-Studies emphasize that natural products without adequate preservation pose safety risks, even when stored in clean conditions (PubMed).
+Studies emphasize that natural products without adequate preservation pose safety risks, even when stored in clean conditions (PMC10093056).

 Chelators – Supporting Preservation